What can I put in my benchtop compost caddy?

 Diseased plants and weeds

-Avoid adding diseased plants and weeds to your compost.
-They can spread diseases and weed seeds to your garden.
+Avoid adding diseased plants and weeds to your compost, because they can spread diseases and weed seeds to your garden.

 Non-compostable materials

-Materials like plastic, glass, metal, and synthetic fibers should not be composted.
-They do not break down and can contaminate your compost.
+Materials like plastic, glass, metal, and synthetic fibres do not break down and contaminate compost, so they should stay out of your compost caddy entirely.

 Happy composting!